doorgan/blog/src/posts/2021/04/the_elixir_ast.md

     end
 end
 ```
-Now the next step is to get the information out of the field calls.
+Now we need to look at the received AST and look for `:field` calls.
 Each line should be a field definition like this one:
 ```elixir
 field :description, String.t, enforced?: true
 ```